mi-ano/Quotes/README.md

 *The program allows the user to submit their own quote, along with their name and the date.

+### Installation

+*Fork the repo

+*Clone to local computer using git.

+*Install Angular CLI,Typescript

+*Make a new branch

+*Add changes to reflect the changes made

+*Commit your changes

+*Push to the branch

+*Create a pull request

 ## Development server